elenamascarenas-master/speech-project/README.md

 1. Visit [source link](https://deepfake-total.com/in_the_wild).
 2. Download the dataset and extract the files to the data/ directory.
-3. change the names of each audio file based on the renaming_file.csv with converting_names.py file.
+3. Change the names of each audio file based on the renaming_file.csv with converting_names.py file.

 ### Data Cleaning
 We began with a dataset containing approximately 31,000 audio files.
 Our first task was to clean the data by removing noise and non-speech elements.
 This preprocessing step was essential to ensure the quality and relevance of the data for further analysis.